niemasd/ProACT/README.md

-# TreeBEARD
+# PhyPIE
-Tree-Based Epidemiological AntiRetroviral Distribution
+Phylogenetic approach to Picking Individuals for Epidemiological intervention